highcharts/highcharts/docs/stock/renko.md

 ## Highcharts Navigator Series

-By default, for a brief overview of the price data, smaller Renko chart is beneath the main chart using the `navigator` feature:
+By default, for a brief overview of the price data, a smaller Renko chart is beneath the main chart using the `navigator` feature:

 ```javascript
 navigator: {